Timo Kivimäki: Espionage conviction and controversy

 In addition to his work in Indonesian peace processes, Kivimäki has worked on various contracts in the assistance of foreign ministries of Finland, Denmark, Sweden, Netherlands and Russia.
-Furthermore, he has worked with EU and UN organizations and several other donor agencies and Non-Government Organizations (NGOs) to promote strategies of conflict prevention and peace dialogue.
+Furthermore, he has worked with EU and UN organizations and several other donor agencies and non-government organizations (NGOs) to promote strategies of conflict prevention and peace dialogue.
 In October 2004, he was “strongly advised” by a Danish intelligence official either to stop his meetings with the Aceh rebel organization, or if he continued meetings, he would have to provide reports on them to the Danish Security and Intelligence Service.
 Kivimäki declined and continued his meetings (according to an interview with a Malaysian diplomat, who had heard about the demand from Kivimäki in summer 2005).

-In September 2010 Kivimäki was arrested (and released in 24 hours) on suspicion of helping a Russian espionage organization.
+In September 2010 Kivimäki was arrested on suspicion of helping a Russian espionage organization and he was in May 2012 convicted to 5 month in prison for providing list of names of students and information on colleagues to employees at the Russian embassy in Denmark.
+Kivimäki did not appeal.
+He was convicted in accordance § 108 in the Danish penal code, for assisting/enabling foreign intelligence agencies to operate in Denmark.
+The proceedings in court was closed to the public as it involved national interest and foreign powers.
+After the sentence Kivimäki was fired from his position at the University of Copenhagen and he served two and a half month in home arrest in autumn 2012.

+After his sentence Kivimäki has tried to stir controversy over his conviction in the Danish court.
 According to Kivimäki himself, his work with the Russian foreign ministry was similar to his work with other ministries, and the diplomats he worked with were not spies.
 His work for the Russian foreign ministry consisted of short studies that explored research-based support for Russian diplomatic arguments against militaristic counter-terrorism of the United States and its allies (including Denmark), military interventions in Iraq, and potential intervention in Iran.
-Kivimäki had refused to help the Russians in their arguments in the negotiation on the territorial disputes in the Arctic.
+According to himself Kivimäki had refused to help the Russians in their arguments in the negotiation on the territorial disputes in the Arctic.
 However, Kivimäki offered to organize scholarly seminars on the topic in order to help the initiation of political negotiation on the topic.

-Following a private (double closed doors) hearing, the court in Glostrup, Denmark, concluded in its public version of the verdict that while the Russians with whom Kivimäki had collaborated were diplomats (rather than spies), the information that Kivimäki delivered in his discussions with these diplomats, if passed to the Russian intelligence organization, could have helped the intelligence organization.
-Thus, the court convicted Kivimäki under paragraph 108 of the Danish criminal code (public version).
-Kivimäki was not charged for delivering secrets to Russians (article 107).
-He served his two and a half month home arrest in autumn 2012.
-His sentence was controversial; the Minister for Foreign Affairs of Finland said in an interview to the biggest newspaper in Finland that Kivimäki's activities would not have given rise to legal proceedings in Finland, and that the Foreign Minister could not see with certainty that Kivimäki's legal rights were protected in Denmark.
+He did, on the other hand, admit to receiving cash payments (120,000 Danish kroner) in envelopes from the Russian Embassy employees.